ec-myers/whats-new/README.md

 What's News is an application designed to display your current news.
 This application was built with `create-react-app` and is my first introduction to developing with the React framework.

 ### Summary
-This project is an introduction to working with React.
-The focus is on understanding how to pass information through props, break an application down into logical componenets and write organized JSX.
-It is also an introduction to testing in the React frameowrk.
+The focus of this project is on understanding how to pass information through props, break an application down into logical componenets and write organized JSX.
+It is also an introduction to testing in the React framework.
 Snapshot tests, as well as testing of methods, and changes in state, were utilized.

 ### Languages & Technologies Used